 to employees.
 EAPs act as a gateway to a lot of services and support functions.

-The use of an EAP service by an employee is voluntary and most of employees who use EAP services do so through self-referrals, although many offer options for other people to refer such as line managers or HR.
+The use of an EAP service by an employee is voluntary and most employees who use EAP services do so through self-referrals, although many offer options for other people to refer such as line managers or HR.
 The way of doing this must be discussed with the EAP provider before start-up and should take into account your policies, measures to accommodate data protection, and employee confidentiality.

 What does an EAP Offer?